2.5. Deployment view#

 To enlarge the figure, follow the tips in How to use the document.

-Fig. 2.35 ArchiMate view for deployment of the Stack Gateway#
+Fig. 2.35 ArchiMate view for the Ingress configuration#

 To enlarge the figure, follow the tips in How to use the document.